Vert.x based Microservices

 An address is just a name that you can choose freely.

 Multiple verticles can listen to messages on the same address.
 This means that the address is not unique to a single verticle.
 An address is more like the name of a channel that you can communicate via.
-Multiple vertices can listen for messages on an address, and multiple vertices can send messages to an address.
+Multiple vertices can listen for messages on an address, and also send messages to an address.

 A verticle can obtain a reference to the event bus via the vert.x instance inherited from AbstractVerticle